Agreement Between User and National Family Mortgage ®

 C) Appropriate testing and annual review of the WISP;

-D) Evaluating the ability of third-party vendors, contractors and service providers to protect the PIRN to which they have been granted access by National Family Mortgage in a manner consistent with 201 CMR 17.00; and taking the steps reasonably necessary to ensure that such third-parties are applying protective security measures at least as stringent as those required to be applied to PIRN under 201 CMR 17.00.
+D) Evaluating the ability of third-party vendors, contractors and service providers to protect the PIRN to which they have been granted access by National Family Mortgage, LLC in a manner consistent with 201 CMR 17.00; and taking the steps reasonably necessary to ensure that such third-parties are applying protective security measures at least as stringent as those required to be applied to PIRN under 201 CMR 17.00.